Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Basic facts about the phase transition

-We now state the relation between the critical points of the dilute random cluster model and the Blume-Capel model. \begin{prop} Let $\Delta\in \RR$ and $a_\Delta=\frac{2e^{\Delta}}{1+2e^{\Delta}}$.
+We now state the relation between the critical points of the dilute random cluster model and the Blume-Capel model. \begin{prop} Let $\Delta\in \RR$ and $a_\Delta=\frac{e^{\Delta}}{1+e^{\Delta}}$.
 Then, \begin{equs} p_c(a_\Delta) = 1-e^{-2\beta_c(\Delta)} \end{equs} where we recall $\beta_c(\Delta)$ is defined in Definition \ref{def: crit point blume}. \end{prop} \begin{proof} This is a direct consequence of the convergence in Proposition \ref{prop: inf vol limits} and Corollary \ref{cor: ES correlations}. \end{proof}

-One important consequence of Proposition \ref{prop: critical pts} is that it allows to prove rigorously that the critical point of the Blume-Capel model coincides with the point at which the model undergoes a long-range order transition.
+\begin{rem} One important consequence of Proposition \ref{prop: critical pts} is that it allows to prove rigorously that the critical point of the Blume-Capel model coincides with the point at which the model undergoes a long-range order transition.
+This is implicitly used in Section \ref{sec: pf in 3d}.
+In addition, one may also show that the phase transition can be defined with respect to a uniqueness to non-uniqueness transition for the set of Gibbs measures. \end{rem}